-Writing a logical one to this bit forces a change in the Waveform Output (OCW1A) and the Output Compare pin (OC1A) according to the values already set in COM1A1 and COM1A0.
+Writing a logical one to this bit forces a change in the waveform output (OCW1A) and the output compare pin (OC1A) according to the values already set in COM1A1 and COM1A0.
 If COM1A1 and COM1A0 written in the same cycle as FOC1A, the new settings will be used.
-The Force Output Compare bit can be used to change the output pin value regardless of the timer value.
+The force output compare bit can be used to change the output pin value regardless of the timer value.

 The automatic action programmed in COM1A1 and COM1A0 takes place as if a compare match had occurred, but no interrupt is generated.

-The FOC1A bit always reads zero.
+The FOC1A bit is always read as zero.

-Bit 2 - FOC1B: Force Output Compare Match 1B
+• Bit 2 - FOC1B: Force Output Compare Match 1B